bhumikiapunjabi2294/BigData/Final_Project/README.md

 2- **Deploy Swagger to Cloud**

-1-Upload Zip File to S3
+Upload Zip File to S3

-2- Create AWS Lambda
+Create AWS Lambda

-3- Upload the zip file from S3 to the created function.
+Upload the zip file from S3 to the created function.

-4- Update Handler to app.main.handler
+Update Handler to app.main.handler

-5-Test FastAPI Lambda by changing test event-
+Test FastAPI Lambda by changing test event-
 ![image](https://user-images.githubusercontent.com/59785209/130325784-314f85a7-66f9-420b-baf4-d01d59b66a9a.png)

-6- Create API Gateway, with resources and required methods.
+Create API Gateway, with resources and required methods.

-7- Deploy Lambda Proxy API, for the endpoint to be public
+Deploy Lambda Proxy API, for the endpoint to be public

 Finally We Created a FastAPI application and converted it to an AWS Lambda.
 Then we setup API Gateway to route all requests to our Lambda proxy
 ![image](https://user-images.githubusercontent.com/59785209/130325867-291d13d7-6c49-45dc-a4d3-af759d3aa1d2.png)